January 23, 2019 | By Peyton Sawyer

 Small businesses endure several challenges along the way, with one of the biggest hurdles being financing.
 Whether you are starting a new business or trying to grow or sustain an established business, you can run into a few financial issues.

-If you are currently a small business owner searching for business funding, then you may already know how hard it is to receive a business loan.
+If you are currently a small business owner searching for business funding, then you may already know how hard it is to receive business funding.

 Lending reforms have caused funding for small businesses to be cut, resulting in a lack of funding for the backbone of our country and economy.
 Some 40% of small business owners are said to receive the full funding they require leaving almost 60% with a financing shortfall.
 What can those business owners do to keep their business and livelihood thriving?